PortableWeb

 Container & manifest (here today)

-The ZIP layout, the mimetype convention, the manifest schema, the first example bundle.
-Specs and the hello.pweb bundle are public on GitHub.
+The ZIP layout, the mimetype convention, the manifest schema, the media-type registration.
+Specified in the IETF draft, with the first example bundles public.

 v1.0